tmkinanen/model-viewer/README.md

 Themes:
 - Open Settings and choose Theme (DSharp, Light, or Dark).
 The selection is stored locally and applied immediately.
 - You can switch themes anytime; the UI colors, header, and inputs adapt accordingly.
+- The DSharp theme and logo are sourced from https://stapplicationshare.z6.web.core.windows.net (logo and optional theme CSS).
+If the external CSS is unavailable, the built-in DSharp variables in styles.css are used as a fallback.

 Demo project:
 - Click “Load Demo Project” to load the included data_example/DemoDW - Tutorial 10 dataset.
 It uses the DSharp _Content format and demonstrates the viewer’s parsing and rendering.